China's yuan slumps to 11-year low, stocks fall as U.S. trade war escalates

 But Ken Cheung, chief Asian FX strategist at Mizuho Bank in Hong Kong, expects further weakness in the yuan for the rest of this year following the latest dramatic escalation.

-"The PBOC has not yet signaled its bottom line for the yuan," Cheung said, referring to the People's Bank of China, the central bank.
+"The PBOC has not yet signalled its bottom line for the yuan," Cheung said, referring to the People's Bank of China, the central bank.

 "And given the United States is holding its presidential election next year, the situation is unlikely to deteriorate too much as that could trigger a backfire."